-An IP violation is the stuff nightmares are made of for brand owners selling on Amazon.
+IP violations are the stuff nightmares are made of for brand owners selling on Amazon.
 Here’s the problem, Amazon’s policy on IP complaints is to shoot first and ask questions later.
-An allegation of an IP violation can result in the immediate suspension of your Amazon seller account.
+An allegation of an IP violations can result in the immediate suspension of your Amazon seller account.

 Though Amazon has legal reasons for enforcing such a harsh policy, IP suspensions on the platform are a controversial topic.
 Yes, the strict policy has been instrumental in stemming the flow of counterfeit products through the Amazon marketplace.
-However, black hat sellers and shady manufacturers exploit IP violation rules to eliminate competitors.
-It gets worse; unscrupulous competitors will file an IP violation if they can’t match your prices.
+However, black hat sellers and shady manufacturers exploit IP violations rule to eliminate competitors.
+It gets worse; unscrupulous competitors will file an IP violations if they can’t match your prices.

-Understanding Amazon’s IP violation policy is your only protection against baseless complaints.
+Understanding Amazon’s IP violations policy is your only protection against baseless complaints.
 Keep reading to discover the main IP complaints to watch out for when selling on Amazon.